-28. Previous Approval
+27. Previous Approval

-Prior to the issuance of the first (1st) Certificate of Occupancy, the existing Special Exception (S-2367) must stop operating.
+Prior to the issuance of the first (1st) Certificate of Occupancy or Final Inspection, as applicable, the existing Special Exception (S-2367) must stop operating.
 Documentation of its ultimate abandonment must be provided to M-NCPPC Planning Staff by the Applicant.

-29. Certified Site Plan
+28. Certified Site Plan